 It is a common perception that the growing popularity of peer to peer recognition may make managers and leaders irrelevant in the whole process.
 However, this is not true; as the planning and implementation of peer to peer recognition will still remain the responsibility of the managers.
 Also, despite the effectiveness of this type of recognition, employees would still want to be appreciated for their achievements by their superiors.
 In fact, most employees are likely to consider a simple appreciation from their managers as valuable (if not more than) as the recognition and appreciation they receive from their peers.
 Hence, it would be safe to say that the managers and senior leadership still have an important role to play in employee recognition.

-Peer recognition has become an important part of the workplace today and has been helpful for organizations to improve employee satisfaction and well-being, which directly impacts organizational performance and retention.
+Peer-to-peer recognition has become an important part of the workplace today and has been helpful for organizations to improve employee satisfaction and well-being, which directly impacts organizational performance and retention.